StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 1. `models`, which contains Stan language model scripts needed repeatedly,
 2. `notebooks`, used to store the Pluto notebooks and
-3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingStan.jl repository)

-The `data` directory, in DrWatson accessible through `datadir()`, is only used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.
+The `data` directory, in DrWatson accessible through `datadir()`, can be used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir(...)`.

 This leads to a typical set of opening lines in each notebook:
 ```